 A suitable method for fixing on top of concrete or screed subfloors.
-Also suitable for installation over existing suitably subfloor.
-1. The expansion gap of 15 mm (5/8") must be maintained during installation.
-Mark out a straight line parallel to the chosen wall,
+Also suitable for installation over existing suitably firm, at and secure wooden floors.

 Screed floors must be at and level with no surface lumps and/or depressions in their surface.
 Uneven floors must be levelled to ensure even, uniform application of a liquid applied DPM.
-The floor can be levelled up to a maximum depth
+The floor can be levelled up to a maximum depth of 5mm (0.08") with a good quality-levelling compound.